Toccata in Dm

 The timing in my beginning version is ONLY APPROXIMATE, meant to assist players in giving a feeling of drama to these phrases.

-A tip: as the notes are so close together, and there is much back-and-forth, some of my students have found it helpful to draw RED loops around the RIGHT hand notes, and LIME loops (green, in other words) around the LEFT hand notes.
+A tip: as the notes are so close together, and there is much back-and-forth, I have found it very helpful to draw RED loops around the RIGHT hand notes, and LIME loops (green, in other words) around the LEFT hand notes.

 Then I suggest a very careful pedal change in the final two measures during the D suspension - have your students practice holding down the left hand D and right hand A, while the pedal goes Up-Down for the change from E to F#.

 Okay, the arrangement below is almost as simple as it gets.
 But wait -- you're going to make it even simpler, if you take my advice!
 I suggest you make it easier for your students, by teaching this little melody by rote!

-Try this: Instead of giving your student this music, show them the motive on the piano:
+Try this: Instead of giving your student this music, show them the motif on the piano:

 Show it split between the hands.
 This way, even non-readers can have fun with this piece.